GEOS-ESM/jedi_bundle/docs/dynamic_configuration_options.md

 # Dynamic configuration options

 The default configuration file is shown below.
 The configuration is split into sections corresponding to the first task that references that part of the configuration.
+Each subsequent task receives the config for the proceeding tasks.

 ``` YAML
 clone_options: